Bach Flow on Homogeneous Products: Locally homogeneous spaces and Lie groups

 In light of the structure afforded by Theorem \ref{metricstructureconstantsthm}, we note the following general facts about the Ricci tensor and Bach tensor:

-\begin{prop} Let $N$ be a three-dimensional Lie group with structure constants of the form of equation \eqref{structureconstmeqn}, and left-invariant metric $g$.
-Then, in a basis where $E$ and $g$ are diagonal, the Ricci tensor is diagonal and, on $\mathbb{S}^1 \times N$, the Bach tensor is diagonal. \end{prop}
+\begin{Proposition} Let $N$ be a three-dimensional Lie group with structure constants of the form of equation \eqref{structureconstmeqn}, and left-invariant metric $g$.
+Then, in a basis where $E$ and $g$ are diagonal, the Ricci tensor is diagonal and, on $\mathbb{S}^1 \times N$, the Bach tensor is diagonal. \end{Proposition}

-For the Ricci tensor, this was established in \cite{IJ} for the specific matrices in Figure \ref{bianchifigure}.
-This proof shows that the property is a consequence of the diagonal structure of $E$ and $g$, and not specific to particular matrices.
+For the Ricci tensor, this was established in \cite{IJ} for the specific matrices in Fig.~\ref{bianchifigure}.
+This proof shows that the property is a consequence of the diagonal structure of~$E$ and~$g$, and not specific to particular matrices.
 The proof of the general result follows from careful accounting of the indices in each term found in the formulas for the Ricci and Bach tensors, using the fact that in three dimensions, the indices are restricted to just three values.

-\begin{proof} First observe that if $E$ is diagonal then equation \eqref{structureconstmeqn} shows that ${C_{ij}}^k$ can only be nonzero if $i$, $j$, and $k$ are all different.
+\begin{proof}First observe that if $E$ is diagonal then equation \eqref{structureconstmeqn} shows that ${C_{ij}}^k$ can only be nonzero if $i$, $j$, and $k$ are all different.
 Moreover, if $g$ is diagonal, then the same must be true for any raising or lowering of any of the indices.
 Hence any structure constant with a repeated index must be zero, and in any double sum involving a pair of structure constants, the two free indices must be equal in order for the result to be nonzero.
-Based on these observations, every term in equation \eqref{Riccistructureeqn} must be zero unless $j = k$ so $Ric$ must be diagonal.
+Based on these observations, every term in equation~\eqref{Riccistructureeqn} must be zero unless $j = k$ so ${\rm Ric}$ must be diagonal.

 The analysis for the Bach tensor is similar.
-Looking at equation \eqref{Bach13123eqn}, note first that the second and third terms are zero since scalar curvature is constant, and the fifth, sixth, and seventh terms are diagonal since $Ric^{(2)}$ and $g$ are diagonal.
+Looking at equation~\eqref{Bach13123eqn}, note first that the second and third terms are zero since scalar curvature is constant, and the fifth, sixth, and seventh terms are diagonal since ${\rm Ric}^{(2)}$ and $g$ are diagonal.
 So the only terms to check are the first and the fourth.
 For the fourth term, we have

-Since $g$ is diagonal, the terms in this sum are only nonzero when $i = l$, and then, since $Ric$ is diagonal, we can only have a nonzero term when $j = k$.
+Since $g$ is diagonal, the terms in this sum are only nonzero when $i = l$, and then, since ${\rm Ric}$ is diagonal, we can only have a nonzero term when $j = k$.